washingtonyachtclub/documents/WYC_Windsurf_Policies.md

 #### Privileges

 1. A Captain Rating entitles the Member to sail in all safe wind conditions, subject to the restrictions of the By-Laws and Policies.
-2. Windsurf Captains may sail in all Approved Waters and Launches (Article 2, Section 1.a.).
+2. Windsurf Captains may sail in [All Approved Waters and Launches](#all-approved-waters-and-launches).
-3. Only the windsurf captain is allowed to use equipment.

 #### Approved Waters

-All Waters approved under Article II, Section 1. a.
+All waters listed under [All Approved Waters and Launches](#all-approved-waters-and-launches).

 #### Expiration

 Captain Ratings do not expire.

-#### Equipment Checkout and Fee

-A checkout fee applies to windsurf and wetsuit equipment that is not returned within a single day.
-Beginner boards and beginner sail rig equipment cannot be checked out in an overlapping time period with windsurf classes.
-The Kona's and other longboards, shortboards, and foil board are free from beginner equipment board restriction.

 #### Volunteering